kubescape/kubescape.io/docs/use_cases/prioritizing-and-addressing-vulnerabilities.md

 ### Severity Assessment:

-Use Kubescape 3.0 to scan and review the list of identified vulnerabilities, taking note of the severity ratings (Critical, High, Medium, Low) alongside the CVSS scores to gauge potential impacts.
+Use Kubescape 3.0 to scan and review the list of identified vulnerabilities, taking note of the severity ratings (Critical, High, Medium, Low) to gauge potential impacts.

 ### Availability of Fixes and Image Scanning: